jakeprice-me/tech-notes/content/extending-the-size-of-a-logical-volume-group.md

 zram0                                                                                                    [SWAP]
 ```

-As I had Fedora setup paitions with a logical volume group, I was able to check that the volume group had a lot more space capacity (under `VFree`).
+As I had Fedora setup partitions with a logical volume group, I was able to check that the volume group had a lot more space capacity (under `VFree`).

 ```sh
 $ sudo vgs